UAE: All you need to know about influencer Khalid Al Ameri's rumoured fiancee

 Following Khalid's post, Sunaina too posted a picture holding a man's hand, which was liked by Khalid on Instagram.
 Neither couple has so far confirmed or denied the rumour.

-Khalid was previously married to Salama Mohamed with whom he would routinely do content that went viral.
-Salama confirmed the separation in an interview recently.
-Khalid, a Stanford graduate, has two sons with Salama, who is also a beauty entrepreneur and founder of Peacefull.
+Khalid is a Stanford graduate and has two sons with Salama, who is a beauty entrepreneur and founder of Peacefull.
 Their break-up sent shockwaves to their millions of followers on social media.

+Recently, Salama opened up about her divorce with Khalid in a show and revealed that she got divorced on February 13.
+She went on to add that "sometimes divorce is merciful".
+She maintained that she has "an amazing relationship with her ex-husband".
+"I pray for him with love and happiness," she added.

+Khalid has been visiting India frequently to create social media content and recently interviewed Malayalam film superstar Mammootty.

 Lyrics have been penned by Siddhant Kaushal